Articles

 • Students who would like private tutoring, have the option of either online tutoring or coming to the office.
 There will be a plexi-glass barrier between the student and the tutor.
 Tutors and students are required to wear Facemasks in the office.

-• The desk, plex-glass shield, and contact surfaces (door knobs) will be cleaned with either Lysol Wipes or Clorox wipes (or a similar [...]
+• The desk, plex-glass shield, and contact surfaces (door knobs) will be cleaned with either Lysol Wipes or Clorox wipes (or a [...]

 High school seniors everywhere are making decisions now about what the fall of 2020 will look like for them.
 For some, taking a gap year is a strong possibility.
 When it comes to gap years, there are a few different things that students should think about.
 And while the decision to take a gap year is most pressing for graduating students, the question has some impacts for students who are still in high school as well.
 As with most things related to the college process, being prepared and being informed will help you stay ahead of the curve.